PDLT-University-of-York/test-split-site/docs/ultra/test.md

 3. Marking methods:
     - **Anonymous: mark by student**.
 If anonymous marking is on, Essay type questions must be marked within the full attempt.
 If randomisation was used, question order will differ between attempts.
     </br>![One attempt highlighted in left panel attempt list, with essay question and other questions from that attempt.](images/test-marking-by-student.png)
     - **Non-anonymous: mark by question**.
 Click the **Questions** tab above the student list to group all the responses for each question.
 The question text is shown above the responses.
+This is not affected by randomisation.
     </br>![One question highlighted in left panel question list, with collated answers for the same essay question from all students](images/test-marking-by-question.png)
 4. Review each essay question response.
 If an *example correct response* has been provided, click the chevron icon in the bottom right to show/hide it.
 Enter a score in the *mark pill* in the top right.
 ![Essay question and student response with example answer text and mark entered](images/test-marking-essay-question.png)